kethcode/simple-optimism-node/README.md

 ![image](https://user-images.githubusercontent.com/94415863/171553460-837c3763-24e5-4025-a1af-d06415771beb.png)

-And you can hop over to the graphana dashboard to see it start to sync up.
+And you can hop over to the grafana dashboard to see it start to sync up.

 [http://localhost:3000/dashboards](http://localhost:3000/dashboards)